 This tour is suitable for sea kayakers of any level, even if it’s your first time on the water.
 The friendly and expert staff will make you feel welcome, safe and will have you gliding along the water in no time.
 There are two tours held daily 1 in the morning and a twilight tour.
 We would recommend the twilight tour as the seas are generally calmer and the sunsets are grand.
 There is no better place to enjoy the sunset this summer!

-If you like the sounds of sleeping in luxurious cabins, on a private island whilst having the opportunities to embrace all the National Park has to offer then the The Ultimate Freycinet Adventure is for you.
-This 4 day, 3 night expedition includes the Freycinet Paddle (which we LOVED!), evening penguin tour & hiking opportunities in and around the Freycinet Penisnula.
+If you like the sounds of sleeping in luxurious cabins, on a private island whilst having the opportunities to embrace all the National Park has to offer then The Ultimate Freycinet Adventure is for you.
+This 4 day, 3-night expedition includes the Freycinet Paddle (which we LOVED!), evening penguin tour & hiking opportunities in and around the Freycinet Peninsula.
 This tour provides you with plenty of island time, to bliss out and connect with nature.
 If this tour wasn’t appealing enough the prices include transfers to and from Hobart.

 For more information on reserving your adventures now check out their website www.freycinetadventures.com.au